iter8-tools/docs/docs/user-guide/performance/parameters.md

 # Performance test parameters

-Iter8 is built on [Helm](https://helm.sh).
-Performance tests can be configured with parameters using the same mechanisms provided by Helm for [setting chart values](https://helm.sh/docs/chart_template_guide/values_files/#helm).
+Iter8 performance tests are run using [Helm](https://helm.sh).
+Tests can be configured with parameters in the same manner as any other Helm command -- using [chart values](https://helm.sh/docs/chart_template_guide/values_files/#helm) and the `--set` option.

-The set of configurable parameters for a performance test includes the parameters of the tasks involved in the test.
+The `tasks` parameter is used to identify the sequence of tasks that should be executed.
+Each task has its own parameters.
 Iter8 uses the convention that the parameters of a task are nested under the name of that task.
 In the following example, the `url` parameter of the `http` task is nested under the `http` object.

 ```shell
 helm upgrade --install \